 You can apply for support for all phases of a project, from preliminary work to implementing a full scale project.
 The amount applied for should be reasonable considering the scale of the project.
 The larger the amount applied for, the larger the requirement for self-financing from, for example, other funding bodies.
 Co-financing is considered a key part of the project’s conditions.

 Projects can be granted:

-This means that the funding from the Culture and Art Programme can cover a maximum of 70 percent respectively 50 percent of the project's total costs, depending on the applied amount.
 In-kind financing can count towards co-financing.
-In-kind financing consists of products or services as payment instead of cash.
+In-kind financing consists of goods or services as payment instead of cash.
 For example, voluntary work.
-Calculations of working hours should be specified in the application budget and the amount must be able to be deemed reasonable for project implementation.
+How you estimate the working hours of volunteers should be specified in the budget and the amount must be reasonable considering the tasks and their duration.

 Who can apply?

 Everyone who is active within the field of art and culture can apply, provided that the project fulfils the programme’s criteria and the cooperation includes minimum three countries, of which two are Nordic, that is, either Norway, Denmark, Sweden, Iceland, Finland, the Åland Islands, the Faroe Islands and/or Greenland.